Hammond Street Ground Mural

 The mural will be painted using a high-quality bio-based, water-soluble traffic paint which will allow for easier installation and cleanup.
 A non-slip aggregate will be added to the paint to ensure safety by increasing traction.

+The mural will be touched up each spring and as meeded 2 to 3 years until Hammond Street is repave in 2026.
+This relatively short lifespan with a definite end will serve as a pilot project for this type of public art.
 As a pilot project for the first large-scale asphalt art mural in Bangor, it will serve as a model for potential future ground murals to beautify and increase safety at other locations in Bangor.
-We are so excited to bring this new medium of public art to Bangor and to see all of the many benefits that will come with it.
+We are so excited to have brought this new medium of public art to Bangor and to see all of the many benefits that will come with it.